splunk-terraform/terraform-provider-signalfx/README.md

 ## Release the provider

-To release the provider, install https://goreleaser.com/install/ if you don't already have it, then follow these steps:
+To release the provider, install https://goreleaser.com/install/ (update to v2+ in you have an outdated version), then follow these steps:

-1. Update the changelog and create a release in GH (vx.y.z format) in pre-release state
+1. Update the changelog and create a [release](https://github.com/splunk-terraform/terraform-provider-signalfx/releases) in GH (vx.y.z format) in **pre-release** state

 1. `git pull` (Locally)

 1. `export GPG_TTY=$(tty)` (avoid gpg terminal issues if using iTerm2)

-1. `GITHUB_TOKEN=xxx GPG_FINGERPRINT=xxx goreleaser --rm-dist` (github token must have `repo` scope)
+1. `GITHUB_TOKEN=xxx GPG_FINGERPRINT=xxx goreleaser --clean` (github token must have `repo` scope)

-1. Go back to release in github and mark as released/published
+1. Go back to the release in github and set "Set as the latest release"